 Part of the juggle of being a Stay at Home Mom, is including time for yourself away from your kids.
 It may be once they’re asleep when you head out for dinner with a friend, curl up on the couch with a book or to get your haircut.
 The point is that you make time to do something for yourself that you enjoy, everyday.

 When you become a mother, your identity changes from who you were before you had kids whether that was a career you worked hard to build or the freedom you had.
 This shift in identity can be a challenge to accept but if you take time – even in the smallest of ways – to do something that feeds your soul, you’ll remain happy as a SAHM.

-Motherhood is a new territory you feel your way through as you are experiencing it.
-It’s easy to feel unsure of your decisions or guilt for the choices or behavior you have during the day.
+Motherhood is a territory you feel your way through, as you are experiencing it.
+It’s easy to feel unsure of your decisions or guilt for the choices during the day.
 It’s easy to have a great day and then you lose your temper at the end of it, only to lay in bed feeling awful about not being better.

 Moms who rock the Stay at Home lifestyle understand that their children are not perfect and neither are they.
 Everyone makes mistakes and parents and children are learning how to be just that, in the moment.

 Moms who question and feel badly about their parenting know that it’s Ok to feel like this, but don’t hold onto those emotions and otherwise let it eat them up.

 Tough times don’t last forever.
 Tough behavior, tough periods, tough emotions will always run their course.
 There will always be periods of chaos in motherhood.

 Your house doesn’t need to be spotless or dinner prepared from scratch.
 If you have laundry piling up or ordered pizza twice this week, that’s Ok.